ltw-webdev-2/saas-website/README.md

 This website is to prove that you—by yourself—can do everything we covered in class.
 Look back over all the assignments from the term, determine what kernel of knowledge they were trying to teach you, and see if you can implement it in this website.

-There should be a significant example of everything we’ve learned this term in this website. **Leave the impression that you’ve confident with what we’ve learned and can apply everything.**
+There should be a significant example of everything we’ve learned this term in this website. **Leave the impression that you’re confident with what we’ve learned and can apply everything.**

 ---